Tractable Approximation of Labeled Multi-Object Posterior Densities: Abstract

 \section{Abstract}

 Multi-object estimation in state-space models (SSMs) wherein the system state is represented as a finite set has attracted significant interest in recent years.
-In Bayesian inference, the posterior density captures all information on the system trajectory since it considers the past history of states.
+In Bayesian inference, the posterior density captures all information on the system trajectory since it considers the history of the states.
 In most multi-object SSM applications, closed-form multi-object posteriors are not available for non-standard multi-object models.
 Thus, functional approximation is necessary because these posteriors are very high-dimensional.
 This work provides a tractable multi-scan Generalized Labeled Multi-Bernoulli (GLMB) approximation that matches the trajectory cardinality distribution of the labeled multi-object posterior density.
 The proposed approximation is also proven to minimize the Kullback-Leibler divergence over a special class of multi-scan GLMB model.
 Additionally, we develop a tractable algorithm for computing the approximate multi-object posteriors over finite windows.
-Numerical experiments, including simulation results on a multi-object SSM with social force model and uninformative observations, are presented to validate the applicability of the approximation method.
+Numerical multi-object tracking experiments, using a simulated social force model with uninformative observations, and a real-world social force pedestrian dataset are presented to validate the proposed approximation method.